appodeal/Appodeal-Flutter-Plugin/README.md

 effect on January 1, 2020. **We have put together some resources below to help publishers understand better the steps they need to take to be GDPR compliant.**

-> Note: You can learn more about GDPR and CCPA and their
+> Note: You can learn more about GDPR and CCPA and their.
 > differences [here](https://iapp.org/resources/article/ccpa-and-gdpr-comparison-chart/).

 ### Step 1: Update Privacy Policy